 Aerobic Water Exercise & Aquatic Therapy - Part 2

-In part 1 of this article we discussed some of the more theoretical aspects to aerobic water exercise or aquatic therapy.
-For now, lets move on to some of the more practical ways to use aquatic therapy and deep water exercises.
+In part 1 of this article, we discussed some of the more theoretical aspects of aerobic water exercise or aquatic therapy.
+For now, let us move on to some of the more practical ways to use aquatic therapy and deep-water exercises.
 Firstly, what are you going to need?
-Besides from a pair of bathers and an open expanse of water, the only other thing you need is a float of some sort.
-There are specially designed float belts and vests that you can buy, but any old life jacket, ski belt or float will do the trick as long as it keeps your head above water.
-Just make sure it does not interfere with the movement of your arms and legs too much.
+Besides a pair of bathers and an open expanse of water, the only other thing you need is a float of some sort.
+There are specially designed float belts and vests that you can buy, but any old life jacket, ski belt, or float will do the trick as long as it keeps your head above water.
+Make sure it does not interfere with the movement of your arms and legs too much.

 To the right are examples of professional floatation devices designed specifically for deep water exercise.

 The first is a floatation belt (Aqua Jogger) which fits around the waist and connects at the front.
-This will provide ample buoyancy to keep just about anyone afloat.
+This will provide ample buoyancy to keep anyone afloat.

 You can do the same, an old piece of foam or float tied around your waist will keep your head above the water.

 The picture to the right provides a visual of the correct technique.
-In this position you should be free to move your arms and legs in all directions.
-From this position there are a number of actions you can take.
+In this position, you should be free to move your arms and legs in all directions.
+From this position, there are several actions you can take.
 The standard is the running motion.
 This should be performed as you would run on land.
-Make sure you have long strides, fully extending your legs, thinking smooth and long.
+Make sure you have long strides, fully extend your legs, thinking smooth and long.
 Do not forget your arms, move them back and forth, keeping your shoulders relaxed.

-Try cross country skiing, keep your arms and legs straight, moving them back and forth like a cross country skier or what about over exaggerating your stride, like a runner over hurdlers.
+Try cross-country skiing, keep your arms and legs straight, moving them back and forth like a cross-country skier, or what about exaggerating your stride, like a runner over hurdles.
 The choices are endless, make up some of your own.